shiki-ta/shiki-ta.github.io/_pages/about.md

 My research interest includes Reinforcement Learning ,Computer Vision and Data Mining.Now I focus on the area of Embodied AI and Biomedical Models.

-Email :zhhzhang AT shanghaitech DOT edu DOT cn
+Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn

 **Click** <a href="https://zhangzhh.cn/randomsentence/">here</a> **to Get a Sentence Which I Like!**